orval-labs/orval/docs/src/pages/reference/configuration/output.md

 => petstore.ts is petstore.service.ts

-If you don't use the `schemas` property only one file will be created with all the models for every tag.
+If the `schemas` property is not set, only one file per tag will be created, containing the model as well.

 ### Value: tags-split

-This mode is a combination of the tags and split mode.
-Orval will generate a folder for every tag in the target folder and split into multiple files in those folders.
+A combination of the tags and split mode.
+Orval will generate a folder for every tag in the target folder, and split the files into multiple files in those folders.

 ```js
 module.exports = {